WHERE?: Altice Arena, Lisbon, Portugal

 Fan theories would have it that this is the more difficult of the two semis but we’re not so sure.
 This is where our favourite sings (Finland’s Saara Aalto pictured above) and the UK votes.

 - Who’s through and who’s on the 1st plane out of Lisbon?
 Read on for our semi 1 predictions

-Rehearsals start 29/4 and we’ll update our predictions to reflect them as they progress.
+Rehearsals started Sunday and we’re updating our predictions to reflect them as they progress.
 Read on for our thoughts on the 19 entries vying for 10 final slots.